The 20 Best Ovarian Cancer Doctors in Australia

 Randwick, NSW, AU

-Michael Friedlander practices in Randwick, Australia.
+Michael Friedlander practices practicing medicine in Randwick, Australia.
 Mr. Friedlander is rated as an Elite expert by MediFind in the treatment of Ovarian Cancer.
-His top areas of expertise are Ovarian Cancer, Breast Cancer, Endometrial Cancer, Oophorectomy, and Salpingo-Oophorectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Ovarian Cancer, Breast Cancer, Endometrial Cancer, Oophorectomy, and Salpingo-Oophorectomy.

 Elite in Ovarian Cancer